adammurdoch/model-experiments/declaring-software-type.md

 The examples below use several different patterns to define a given software type:

-- Developer declares each aspect explicitly
+- Developer declares each aspect separately
     - pattern 1a: Using a block to represent the software usage with the other details nested.
 Plugin are not explicitly applied.
 - Developer uses a named template and fills in the missing details, if any
     - pattern 2a: Using a block to represent the named template.
 Plugin are not explicitly applied.